 Invoice financing lets you borrow money using funds you’re owed as security.
 The lender funds against your outstanding invoices and makes funds available for you to draw when you need them.
 It’s one of the fastest, easiest and most flexible options for business financing, and generally doesn’t require property as security.

 Lenders may require you to provide copies of tax invoices and evidence of work completion.
 This may result in more administration work than another type of business loan, such as a traditional overdraft.

 Unsecured business loans

-You don’t need to provide collateral such as property or equipment.
-Instead, the lender will look closely at your credit history, credit score and how you plan to repay the money.
+You don’t need to provide collateral such as property or equipment to secure the load.
+Instead, the lender will look closely at your business’s credit history, credit score and how you plan to repay the money.

-Lenders are taking a significant risk because they have nothing to fall back on if you default so these loans are generally more expensive and relatively small.
+Lenders are taking a significant risk because they have nothing to fall back on if you default, so these loans generally have a higher interest rate and are relatively small.

 Revolving credit provides flexible cashflow funding for small business.
 You can borrow up to your credit limit at any time and only pay interest on the outstanding amount.

 Corporate credit cards are useful for smaller, everyday business purchases.

 Business lines of credit and overdrafts both tend to have higher credit limits.
 They may also be cheaper than credit cards, particularly when the loan is secured.